0xDBFB7/ionprinter/documents/log/construction.md

 Nice.

-long1959aluminum is such a fun paper.
+long1959aluminum is such a fun and grest paper.
 Aluminum nitride is definitely acceptable for aluminum use (and gallium, for whatever reason).

 Stability in order: